encode/httpx/docs/advanced/ssl.md

 When making a request over HTTPS, HTTPX needs to verify the identity of the requested host.
-To do this, it relies on the [`truststore`](https://truststore.readthedocs.io/en/latest/) package to load the system certificates, ensuring that `httpx` has the same behaviour on SSL sites as your browser.
+We rely on the [`truststore`](https://truststore.readthedocs.io/en/latest/) package to load the system certificates, ensuring that `httpx` has the same behaviour on SSL sites as your browser.

 ### SSL verification